nicholasbcarr/nicholasbcarr.github.io/essays/data-driven-agriculture.md

 type: essay

-title: Machine Learning and Agriculture
+title: Machine Learning and Agricultural Sustainability

 # All dates must be YYYY-MM-DD format!